About NOLA Chamber Fest

 NOLA Chamber Fest was established to promote chamber music in New Orleans and the Gulf South region.
 Our mission is to inspire and motivate classical musicians through the experience of true collaboration and artistic independence that only chamber music can offer.

 Presented by Lyrica Baroque, New Orleans Friends of Music and the University of New Orleans, NOLA Chamber Fest is proud to annually host New Orleans’ very own chamber music competition.
 The competition consists of six divisions: Junior, High School, College, Graduate, Community and Young Artist.
 Six professional musicians judge the competition.
-Cash prizes are awarded to the winning group in the High School, College, Graduate and Community divisions.
-Winning groups also receive the opportunity to participate in a masterclass for world-renowned chamber ensembles and perform in the Winners Showcase Performance.
+Awards include medals, cash prizes, masterclasses with world-renowned artists and performance opportunities.